projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 Secure World.
 Secure world can access Normal World's memory, but Normal world cannot access Secure World's memory.

-VM0 domain
+SOS_VM domain
-   VM0 domain is created when the hypervisor creates VM0 for the Service OS.
+   SOS_VM domain is created when the hypervisor creates VM for the Service OS.

-   IOMMU uses the EPT table of Normal world of VM0 as the address translation structures for the devices in VM0 domain.
-The Normal world's EPT table of VM0 doesn't include the memory resource of the hypervisor and Secure worlds if any.
-So the devices in VM0 domain can't access the memory belong to hypervisor or secure worlds.
+   IOMMU uses the EPT table of Normal world of SOS_VM as the address translation structures for the devices in SOS_VM domain.
+The Normal world's EPT table of SOS_VM doesn't include the memory resource of the hypervisor and Secure worlds if any.
+So the devices in SOS_VM domain can't access the memory belong to hypervisor or secure worlds.

 Other domains